 Gold, Silver, Copper: Precious metals extensively used for soldering and conductivity in internal components.

 These metals not only contribute to the functionality of smartphones but also demand high standards for surface smoothness and finish.
-The external components, particularly, require a mirror-like polish, such as the flawless stainless steel ejector pins and the increasingly popular liquid metal phone covers.
+The external components, particularly, require a mirror-like steel polish powder, such as the flawless stainless steel ejector pins and the increasingly popular liquid metal phone covers.

 Not all so-called liquid metal phone cases are made from actual liquid metal.
 Many simply possess a high-gloss finish with unique liquid-like designs, creating a striking visual effect.